andreaskaempf/adventofcode/2024/README.md

   the total number of cells occupied by new entries.
 For Part 2, extrapolate in a line either direction.

+* **Day 9** (Go): Simulate two different strategies for disk fragmentation, taking a list of digits where each pair of digit is a file size followed by space after the data (both in blocks).
+For Part 1, move parts of files to first available space, and calculate a "checksum".
+For Part 2, you move the whole file (all blocks) but start with the file with highest ID.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)